travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 ## Build task

 After a bit of trial and error we were able to build a simplistic build script [builddocs.ps1][build-script].
-We also found it useful to create the script locally first to test it out, with more or less the same commands.
+We also found it useful to create a local script simultaneously to test out ideas and command, with more or less the same commands as the script for the pipeline.
 The local script is [localbuild.ps1][local-build-script].

 Here are approximate steps taken: